The glossary for all organisations

 SBTi - Science-Based Targets initiative

-A global collaboration helping companies set emission reduction targets in line with keeping global warming well below 2°C, as per the Paris Agreement.
-Partners include CDP, UN Global Compact, WRI, and WWF.
+A global collaboration between CDP, United Nations Global Compact, World Resource Institute and World Wide Fund for Nature, helping companies set emission reduction targets aligned with limiting global warming to well below 2°C as outlined in the Paris Agreement.

 Source: